 A clinical waste bin should not have a sign or label on it

-๐ To dispose of sharps and glass, a plastic sharps container should be used.
-For more information, see Safe use and disposal of sharps.
+- To dispose of sharps and glass, a plastic sharps bin should be used.
+For more information, see Safe Use & Disposal of Sharps.

-- Clinical waste is collected from the practice weekly, by the waste contractor
+- Clinical waste is collected weekly, by the waste contractor.

-- Non-clinical waste is also collected weekly, by the council, on the days shown below:
+- Non-clinical waste is collected weekly, by the council.
+Collection happens on the days shown in the table. π

 Practice | Non-clinical waste collection day |